nonomal/cloudflare-error-page/README.md

         "status": 'ok',
         "location": 'example.com',
     },
-    # can be 'browser', 'cloudflare', or 'host'
+    # Position of the error indicator, valid options are 'browser', 'cloudflare', and 'host'
     'error_source': 'cloudflare',

     # Texts shown in the bottom of the page